Software Engineer Intern

 I also made a wide range of other improvements such as:

-- Shipping cAdvisor with Sourcegraph, which now serves container metrics for our standardized dashboards across deployment types
+- Shipping cAdvisor with Sourcegraph, which now serves container metrics for our standardised dashboards across deployment types

 - Update dashboards to scale with deployment sizes